-VAI rate VAI fraction
+VAT rate VAT fraction

 Standard rate 20% 1/6

 Reduced rate 5% 1/21

 Zero rate 0% -

 - Reduced rate applies to a small range of supplies, including domestic fuel and power and some conversions and renovations of residential property. - Zero rate applies to a range of supplies, including some types of food, books and newspapers, new houses and children's clothes.
-VAT is charged at a zero rate to the customer, but the supplier can recover VAT on costs. - Exempt supplies include many land-related supplies, insurance, finance, education, health and welfare, and non-profit sports clubs.
+VAT is charged at a zero rate to the customer, but the supplier can recover VAT on costs. - Exempt supplies include many land-related supplies, insurance, finance, education (except most education provided by private schools, which is standard rated), health and welfare, and non-profit sports clubs.
 No VAT is charged to the customer, but the supplier cannot recover VAT on costs.